puavous/lmad1/BeforeInstanssi2024.md

   package" will be provided at the event.
 Using this development version at the event would be counter-productive.

-- You don't need to take a preparatory programming course or worry about programming skills.
-We'll learn as we do at the event.
+- You don't need to take a preparatory programming course or worry about knowing how to program or do graphics.
+We'll learn as we do stuff at the event.

+- You don't have to practice with the library...
+Perhaps better not to.
+I might have a couple of hours time right before the workshop which could revamp anything or everything in the library - for the better, of course, but it might confuse you if you had done a lot of work on the current one.

+## What you absolutely need

 What you **absolutely need**: